bcgov/common-web-utils/docs/ImplicitAuthManger.md

   logout: () => dispatch(actions.logout()),
 });

+const mapStateToProps = state => ({
+  authenticated: state.authenticated,
+});

-export default connect(null, mapDispatchToProps)(App);
+export default connect(mapStateToProps, mapDispatchToProps)(App);
 ```

 The above script is the recommended way of using the manager.
-The `handleOnPageLoad()` will trigger events like page redirects and token expiry automatically.
+The `handleOnPageLoad()` will trigger events like page redirects and token expirations automatically.
 In a **React** app this code would most likely live somewhere near the root level of your component tree as it should be called shortly after page load.
-The `hooks` configuration obejct will allow you to tie your React code with the implicitAuthManager in that case.
+The `hooks` configuration object will allow you to tie your React code with the implicitAuthManager in that case.

 ### configuration
 >Mandatory Properties